chazlarson/brick-finder/README.md

 In this specific case, the "moc" filter is redundant, but it could be that some MOC will have the same number as a part, so we explicitly skip them.

-If a part is not found on the firs site, then the other is searched.
+If a part is not found on the first site [webrick or vonado], then the other is searched.
 If a part is found on the first site, but not in the desired color, then the second is searched and the part info is only updated if the color is found on the second site.

 You may want to search Webricks first because parts are sold by the each there.
 Vonado parts are always lots of 10.
 Personally I typically order from Vonado since I like building up the stock of spares.